EBSD

 What is EBSD?

-Developing new materials, plus increasing their accessibility and affordability, drives technological and economic advances in our world.
-Materials scientists study the interplay between a material’s structure, processing steps, and critical properties to optimize its performance for any given application.
-Material characterization lies at the heart of these studies, and electron microscopy characterization is often the best tool for atomic- to micro-scale analysis.
+Developing and optimizing materials, as well as increasing their accessibility and affordability, is crucial for technological and economic progress.
+Materials scientists study the interplay between a material's processing, the internal microstructure that develops, and the resulting critical properties to optimize its performance for any given application.
+Material characterization lies at the heart of these studies, and electron microscopy characterization is often the best tool for atomic-to-mesoscale analysis.

 Visit EDAX.com for more information on EBSD products and applications.